 Premier League table 2024-25: Latest standings, fixtures and results

-Manchester City sit on top of the Premier League table heading into the fifth round of fixtures, despite dropping their first points of the season.
+Liverpool sit top of the Premier League table after a hugely eventful day of action.

-Pep Guardiola’s side needed a last-gasp equaliser from John Stones to earn a draw with Arsenal, in what proved to be an action-packed encounter between the two title rivals.
+Arne Slot’s side earned a narrow win on Saturday evening to continue their strong start of the campaign, and take advantage of Manchester City’s dropped points earlier in the day.

-Chelsea got things underway in the Premier League when they made light work of London rivals West Ham to win 3-0.
+The Premier League champions got all the action underway this weekend as they were held with Newcastle, making it back-to-back draws having fought back late to take a point off Arsenal last time out.

 Live scores, fixtures and results